abin0515/my-learning-record/algorithm.md

 }
 ```
 The core idea is that we do recursion inside the for loop: **"make a choice"** before the recursive call and **"undo the choice"** after the recursive call.

+## Now, we use backtrack template to solve permutation, combination, and subset problem:

+Whether it's a permutation, combination, or subset problem, simply put, they all involve selecting a number of elements from a sequence nums based on certain rules.
+There are mainly the following variations:

+## Form 1: Elements are unique and cannot be reused.
+This is the most basic form — all elements in nums are distinct, and each element can be used at most once.

+For example, in a combination problem, if the input is nums = [2, 3, 6, 7], the only valid combination that sums to 7 would be [7].

+## Form 2: Elements may repeat in nums but cannot be reused.
+In this case, nums may contain duplicate elements, but each element can still be used at most once.

+For example, in a combination problem, if the input is nums = [2, 5, 2, 1, 2], valid combinations that sum to 7 would include [2, 2, 2, 1] and [5, 2].

+## Form 3: Elements are unique and can be reused.
+Here, elements in nums are distinct, but each element can be chosen multiple times.

+For example, in a combination problem, if the input is nums = [2, 3, 6, 7], valid combinations that sum to 7 would be [2, 2, 3] and [7].

+Of course, you could also consider a fourth form, where elements may repeat and can also be reused.
+But since elements can be reused, having duplicates in nums becomes redundant.
+Once duplicates are removed, it becomes equivalent to Form 3, so this case doesn't need separate consideration.

+The examples above are based on combination problems, but the same three basic forms apply to permutations, combinations, and subsets — resulting in a total of 9 possible variations.